Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Model and computational tools

 A strictly positive largest finite time Lyapunov exponent (FTLE) is usually considered as signature of deterministic chaos (see \cite{hSk09} for a review), \ie nearby trajectories diverge exponentially fast in average.
 Here, to assess the presence of chaos, we instead compute a closely related quantity, namely the fast Lyapunov indicator, hereafter denoted FLI \citep{cFr97}.
 The FLI is a well established variational chaos indicator, valid for discrete and continuous systems.
 Contrarily to the FTLE, the FLI does not average the growths of the tangent vector over time, an average that impedes its fast convergence.
 Given a smooth mapping $x_{n+1}=M(x_{n})$, $n \in \mathbb{N}$, let us denote by $v_{0}$ a unitary deviation vector.
 The tangent map dynamics reads

 There are several definitions of the FLI literature, and in the following we follow the one of \cite{eLe01} that suppresses oscillations,

-For regular orbits, FLI grows as $\mathcal{O}(\log N)$ with time $N$.
-For chaotic orbits, the norm of the deviation vector grows exponentially fast, and thus the FLI tends to grow as $\mathcal{O}(N)$.
-Those two distinct time evolutions allow the detection of chaos in a short time \citep{mGu23}.
+For regular orbits, FLI grows as $\mathcal{O}(\log N)$.
+For chaotic orbits, the norm of the deviation vector grows exponentially fast, and thus the FLI evolves linearly with time as $\mathcal{O}(N)$.
+Those two distinct time evolution allow the detection of chaos in a short time \citep{mGu23}.
+The time evolution of the FLI is exemplified for regular and chaotic orbits of the standard map in Fig.\,\ref{fig:fig2}.